 - (a) Pet/Animal Feces or Manure.
 It is a public nuisance to allow the buildup on a property of pet/animal feces or manure to the extent that it creates a condition that is detrimental or potentially detrimental to the health and/or safety of the inhabitants of Lake County, Illinois. - (b) Pests or Vermin Infestations.
-It is a public nuisance to allow any infestation of pests or vermin that may be involved in the transmission of communicable disease, or to fail to remove conditions that may permit such infestation.
+It is a public nuisance to allow an infestation in a structure or on a property of pests or vermin that may be involved in the transmission of communicable disease, or to fail to remove conditions in a structure or on a property that may permit such infestation.